Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 * Technical security tests (penetration tests, vulnerability scans, discovery scans, and security configuration compliance scans) conducted by the VA-CSOC.
 * Verification and Validation (V&V) Secure Code Reviews conducted by VA Application Developers.
 * OIS third-party assessments of all system security documentation, on-site assessment results, technical testing results, secure code review results, and configuration files provided by the system personnel.
 All VA systems were assessed in August 2013 during the deployment of RiskVision.
 If a package lacked information but the security posture was acceptable, the Authorizing Official could issue an ATO with Conditions, thereby allowing the system to store, process, or transmit VA data, while the remaining security information is provided by the System Owner.
 Under no circumstances, has any VA system been allowed to operate minus a review of the security authorization package required by NIST.
-It is important to note the NIST affords Federal Departments and Agencies latitude throughout the authorization process to make balanced decisions that are based on security risk and the business needs of the Department.Ê It is incorrect to state that VA systems were not assessed consistent with NIST standards and were allowed to operate devoid of a security posture determination.
+It is important to note the NIST affords Federal Departments and Agencies latitude throughout the authorization process to make balanced decisions that are based on security risk and the business needs of the Department.
+It is incorrect to state that VA systems were not assessed consistent with NIST standards and were allowed to operate devoid of a security posture determination.

 VA authorization requirements can be conducted and met using remote capabilities.
 Therefore, on-site SCAs conducted by ERM are only conducted on a sub-set of VA systems annually.
 This is also in part due to lack of resources, funding, and time required to travel to VA and Managed Service sites.
 The schedule for system SCAs is determined by ERM in coordination with OIS based on available resources, budget, and system SCA needs.